 The Intellectual Property Policy and Regulations provide more details about copyright, performance rights and other matters concerning the work you create while a student at the University.
-View the Intellectual Property Policy and Regulations policy, or search the intranet for 'Intellectual Property Policy'.
+Click here for the Intellectual Property Policy and Regulations, or search the intranet for 'Intellectual Property Policy'.

-- 4.1 Please be aware of the copyright restrictions on all creative work and respect the rights of artists and designers who have created the work.
+4.1 Please be aware of the copyright restrictions on all creative work and respect the rights of artists and designers who have created the work.
 This includes the use or re-use of computer-generated images or computer software.
 The Computer Misuse Act 1990 made copying of computer programmes illegal and the copier liable to prosecution.
-You must not copy software either from or by using any of the University's computers. - 4.2 If you are an undergraduate student and we consider that the Research Report you submit in Year 3 is of particular note, we may also ask for your permission to upload it to the intranet so that students can access it in future years as part of their research.
-Email library@norwichuni.ac.uk for more information.
+You must not copy software either from or by using any of the University's computers.